 The transfer of blood or components of blood from one person i.e. donor into the bloodstream of another person i.e. the recipient.
 It acts as a lifesaving operation to replace blood cells or blood products lost through bleeding or due to depression of the bone marrow.

-The theme for Blood Donor Day 2020 is "Blood donation and universal access to safe blood transfusion" to achieve universal health coverage.
-The slogan for the campaign is "Safe blood for all" to raise awareness about the universal need for safe blood in the delivery of health care.
-The host country for World Blood Donor day 2019 is Rwanda. the global event will be held in Kigali, Rwanda on 14 June, 2020.
+The theme for Blood Donor Day 2020 was "Blood donation and universal access to safe blood transfusion" to achieve universal health coverage.
+The slogan for the campaign was "Safe blood for all" to raise awareness about the universal need for safe blood in the delivery of health care.

-The theme of World Blood Donor Day 2018 is “Blood connect us all” and the event is hosted by Greece.
-This day is celebrated to thank the blood donors, to acknowledge them and encourage blood donation and new donors.
-The slogan of this day is 'Be there for someone else, Share Life, Give Blood', which refers to the care given to others while donating blood.
+The theme of World Blood Donor Day 2018 was “Blood connect us all” and the event is hosted by Greece.
+This day is celebrated to thank the blood donors, acknowledge them, and encourage blood donation and new donors.
+The slogan of this day was 'Be there for someone else, Share Life, Give Blood', which refers to the care given to others while donating blood.

 World Blood Donor Day 2020: History

 Every year on the birth anniversary of Karl Landsteiner on 14 June, 1868, World Blood Donor Day is celebrated.
 This event was first initiated and established to be celebrated on 14 June, 2004 by the "World Health Organisation, the International Federation of Red Cross and Red Crescent Societies” with an aim to raise public awareness about the need for safe blood donation voluntarily and unpaid by the healthy person.

 In May 2005, WHO officially established with its 192 Member States, World Blood Donor Day at the 58th World Health Assembly in order to motivate all the countries worldwide to thank the blood donors for their precious step and saving lives of the people.